Ceramicmrno0b/SPDP/SPDP/README.txt

 Update log:

+7/19/2023
+Summary: Preemptive bug fixes and casting work.
+Changed from last update: Seperated deck creation to P1 and P2 creations so that the deck can refresh at empty without needing an extra set of functions.
+CardListAttributes list created, which should make it casting cards easy once I get the interpretation code prepared.

 6/27/2023
 Summary: Added clear debuffs step.
 Changed from last update: Cleared debuff step added.
 Changed () to [] in lists.
 I didn't know this, but apparently () is a 'tuple', whatever the heck that means, but it was causing problems and making it unchangeable for some reason.
 Making it [] instead let me change it around which is very important for things like health values and buff effects.